samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 #### Monster Personality

-If an encounter involves a significant individual, use the guidance in the “[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)” section of [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) to flesh out the details of that individual’s personality and aims.
+If an encounter involves a significant individual, use the guidance in the "[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)" section of [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) to flesh out the details of that individual’s personality and aims.
 For a group of nameless monsters, you can decide on a personality based on the monsters’ entries in the *Monster Manual*, or you can use the Monster Personality table to inform how you portray the monsters and their actions.
 It’s simplest to assign the same personality traits to an entire group of monsters in an encounter.
 For example, one bandit gang might be an unruly mob of braggarts, while the members of another gang are always on edge and ready to flee at the first sign of danger.

 ##### Monster Personality